emporous/community/docs/design.md

 #### Methods

-Below are two methods can be used to link artifacts.
+Below are two methods that can be used to link artifacts.

 - Option 1: We could link artifact references directory in the artifact spec.
     - Pros
         - Allows the publisher to define artifact links without additional steps.
     - Cons
-        - Rate of Change: Will an artifact change everytime a link does?
+        - Rate of Change: Will an artifact change every time a link does?
         - Non-publisher cannot create artifact links
 - Option 2: Maintain an index manifest in each repo to track relationships.
 This would be created from running an attribute query.
 It would produce an index of attribute resolved links.
     - Pros